LukeZGD/Legacy-iOS-Kit/README.md

 - Restore supported devices to their latest iOS version
 - Save onboard and Cydia SHSH blobs for 32-bit devices
 - Boot SSH Ramdisk on supported 32-bit devices
+- Pwning supported iOS devices using limera1n or checkm8 with iPwnder/gaster
+- Device activation using ideviceactivation on Linux

 ## Supported devices
 - [Identify your device here](https://ipsw.me/device-finder)
-- Restoring with powdersn0w supports the following devices:
-    - iPhone 4 GSM - iOS 4.3 to 6.1.3
-    - iPhone 4S, iPhone 5 (not 5C), iPad 2 Rev A, iPod 5th generation - iOS 5.0 to 6.1.3, 8.0 to 9.3.5
-    - Using powdersn0w requires iOS 7.1.x blobs for your device
 - **iPhone 5C and iPad mini 3 devices are NOT supported by OTA downgrades**
-    - These devices still support restoring to other iOS versions with SHSH blobs
+    - These devices still support restoring to other iOS versions with SHSH blobs, see below
 - See the table below for OTA downgrading support:

 <table>